A Glimpse of A Town

 Scenario Ideas

-• A typical Marauder attack on a fortified town, numbers and defenses should be carefully balanced to make for a challenging game, but keep in mind, both sides are fighting for their lives.
+- A typical Marauder attack on a fortified town, numbers and defenses should be carefully balanced to make for a challenging game, but keep in mind that both sides are fighting for their lives.
 The villagers cannot afford to give up the amount of food the marauders want, and the marauders need the village's larder to get through the winter to come.
 A neat twist is to have a small band of infiltrators loyal to the marauders available to sabotage the town's defenses.

 No comments: